JuliaCollections/LRUCache.jl/README.md

 are `Array`s of bitstypes, or `by = Base.summarysize` for values of some arbitrary user type.

-If `eviction_callback` is set, it is called for each entry that leaves the cache, with `key` and `value` as arguments.
+If `finalizer` is set, it is called for each entry that leaves the cache, with `key` and `value` as arguments.
 This is useful if the cached values contain some resource that you want to recover.

 **Add an item to the cache**